lucas-gomes-santana/lucas-gomes-santana/README.md

 # Lucas Gomes Santana

 Hi!
 My name is Lucas Gomes Santana.
 I'm a self-taught developer looking for opportunities as a software development professional.
-I'm always studying and striving for continuous development.
+Always studying and striving for continuous development.

 ****